 Osho explains that there are seven chakras in a human body.

 These seven chakras serve as contact points for you and your body.
 If you decide to jump out of your body for even once, those seven contact points may never get aligned with the soul (you), the way they used to be before the experiment.

-Consider your body as a motorbike.
-It runs smoothly until the original seal of the engine does not get opened.
-The moment you open the original seal and later try to fit it all again, it will fit, but the original alignment and refinement will be missing.
 It is the case with the human body.
 Once you jump out of the body for the sake of seeing it from the outside, the alignment with those seven “contact” points falls out of the place.
 It gets disturbed.
 You may start catching weird infections and some serious illnesses.

 Osho says.
 “Every meditator needs to experience the reality at least once that he is not the body.
 But the experiment should be done in later years of one’s life.
 When you’re somewhat free of your family responsibilities.”

 “That way even if something goes wrong you won’t regret it.
 Because by that time you shall be in the last phase of your life.
 And then, it won’t matter much to you if you live six months lesser or 6 months more.
 The duration of your life would lose its importance.
 You would have realised the fact that you’re not your body.
 You’re the soul, and the soul cannot die.”

 So I feel my fear was a blessing in disguise.
 It was in my best interest that I reached the navel but did not jump out of the body.
 I would have been in deep trouble had I been taken the plunge.